Curriculum Intent

 (Cuoco et al)

 At Belgrave Primary School, we aim to provide all pupils with a broad and balanced curriculum; a curriculum that adds rigour and challenge.
 Each year group follows a topic based curriculum where subjects are primarily based around the topic as much as possible.
 Each topic provides varied learning opportunities including: art, music, PE, DT, History and Geography.
 Maths, English, Science and RE are mainly taught explicitly because of the specific objectives but pupils see the connections and use the concepts integral to these subjects across all of the foundation subjects.
-We use specialist teachers for MFL (French at Belgrave) and PE, both which are taught discreetly.
+We use specialist teachers for MFL (Mandarin at Belgrave) and PE, both which are taught discreetly.

 By following on Class and Whole School Dojo, parents can see photographs of the many rich and varied curriculum enrichment opportunities offered at Belgrave (visits to museums, external visitors to school, after school clubs, Forest Schools, Enterprise projects, STEM and themed weeks and much, more.
 From Year 3 to Year 6 we also offer residential visits.
 The residential visit programme includes trips to Delamere, Tattenhall, Conway and London with experiences ranging from outdoor activities to the London Eye and show in the West End.